Orlikagan/Orlikagan/README.md

-- 👋 Hi, I’m @Orlikagan
+- 👋 Hi, I’m @Orlikagan from Tel Aviv ,Israel
-- 👀 I’m interested in Data Analysis
+- 👀 I’m interested in Data Analysis positons
-- 🌱 I’m currently lmproving my Python skills
+- 🌱 Python skills: Pandas, Numpy, Matplotlib, Plotly, Seaborn,
-- 💞️ I’m looking to collaborate on Marketing psycology
+- 💞️ I’m looking to collaborate on Marketing psycology Data reaserch
-- 📫 You can reach me on Linkedin
+- 📫 You can reach me on Linkedin or by email.

 <!---
 Orlikagan/Orlikagan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.